CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 #### GEN only

-If you only want to do a generator level study, or if you want to determine a proper qcut to be used with your samples, you only need to run the GEN step.
+If you only want to do a generator level study, or if you want to determine a proper qcut to be used with your samples, you only need to run the GEN step, which is quite fast.

 In the official production this is done in two steps.
 In the first step the LHE file is converted into EDM format, and then in the second step the decay, parton shower and hadronization is performed.
+If you want to process multiple files in one go, you can pass a comma-separated list of files to the `--filein` argument.
 ```
 cmsDriver.py step0 --mc --eventcontent LHE --datatier GEN --conditions MCRUN2_71_V1::All --step NONE  --filein file:mylhe.lhe --fileout file:step0.root -n -1